forwardemail/forwardemail.net/app/views/faq/index.md

 Please view our section on [Emails](/email-api#outbound-emails) in our API documentation for options, examples, and more insight.

 In order to send outbound email with our API, you must use your API token available under [My Security](/my-account/security).

+If you no longer need API access, you can disable your token with `DELETE /v1/account/api-token`.
+A disabled token cannot authenticate API or WebSocket requests.
+To enable API access again, sign in to [My Security](/my-account/security) and reset your token, which generates a replacement.
+Alias-password authentication is unchanged.

 ### Do you support receiving email with IMAP